 Aside: Sixty-odd years later, these two rapscallions inspired the Australian hoaxers who conjured up the fictitious life and works of Ern Malley.

 Liberty Enlightening the World

 Smaller models of New York Harbor’s Statue of Liberty keep popping up in Paris.
 Below: a copy of the bronze model that Auguste Bartholdi created while he was constructing the colossal statue:

 Bronze sculpture commemorating the abolition of slave trade and slavery:

 Le Triomphe de Silène

 Below, the boisterous tangle of arms and legs culminates in the flabby, naked, and sloshed Silène, foster father of Dionysus.
-Silène seems to be the only one carousing — the others struggle unsuccessfully to keep his chaotic limbs astride his donkey, and get trampled in the process.
-Even babies are dangerously underfoot in this ludicrous orgy.
+Silène seems to be the only one carousing — the others struggle to keep his chaotic limbs astride his donkey, and get trampled in the process.
+Even babies crawl dangerously underfoot in this ludicrous orgy.

 Note the smart kid feeding the donkey an apple:

 The Mouth of Truth